David Phelps (sport shooter): Career

 Phelps was selected again for the Commonwealth Games in 2010, in the singles and paired prone rifle (paired this time with Jamie Dummer), but failed to qualify for the final.
-In 2014 Phelps saw his fourth selection for Wales to the 2014 Commonwealth Games in Glasgow where he finished twelfth in the Prone Rifle Singles.
+In 2014 Phelps saw his fourth selection for Wales to the 2014 Commonwealth Games in Glasgow where he finished twelfth in the Prone Rifle.

 In January 2018 Phelps' fifth Commonwealth Selection was announced ahead of the Gold Coast Commonwealth Games.
 He went on to win Gold in the Men's Prone Rifle.

+Post-Shooting Career

+After retirement from competitive shooting, Phelps became involved in sports management and coaching, working for the Welsh Target Shooting Federation.
+In 2022 he was a member of the Team Wales support group to the Birmingham Commonwealth Games.
+In 2023 he was appointed to the Team Wales Athletes Commission.
+In 2024 he was appointed coach to the British team for the 2025 Roberts Match between Britain and the USA.
+In August 2025 Britain won for the first time in 16 years.